-You will be assigned homework via a (commercial) online platform every week, unless announced otherwise directly by the instructor (not a TA).
+You will be assigned homework via a commercial online platform every week, unless announced otherwise directly by the instructor (himself).
 To sign up for it, use the directions given the first day of class, and follow the screen prompts.
 You are required to register using your full name as it appears in the class roster (no nicknames, in the interest of clarity!).
 Any duplicate accounts or unauthorized accounts will be automatically removed, and I decline any responsibility for resulting losses of work or credit after a removal.
 Homework will count for a significant fraction of your grade.

 Homework allows to independently verify your conceptual understanding and practice problem solving.
 Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not think you know) how to set up and solve a problem of that same kind completely on your own.
 Just copying other students' homework answers typically results in abysmally low performance on exams, which overall weigh more than the homework itself.
-Multiple tutoring resources are available to you, and you are warmly encouraged to make use of them.
-For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a flat 10% deduction for late submission - you do not need to send any email with an extension request within that time frame.
-Extension requests made after the 'late due date' will be altogether ignored.
-There will be no makeup homework sets for technical reasons, but at the end of the semester, your two lowest scores will be dropped.
+Multiple tutoring resources are available, and will be posted under the Modules page on Canvas.
+For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a 10% deduction for late submission - so you will not need to send an email to requests an extension within that time frame.
+Any extension requests made after the 'late due date' will be altogether ignored.
+Finally, there will be no makeup homework sets, but at the end of the semester, your two lowest scores will be dropped.